rrigato/devdocs/docs/v1/standards/standards.md

 ```
 <br>
 - 4 space indents
-- function names in lower case with underscores
 - Class names are CamelCase
-- Packages are one word all lower case
 - Imports are in alphabetical order
 - Comments that contradict the code are worse than no comments
 - """ for docstrings and sqlcode you plan to import